This module contains additional types of

 Conceptual hierarchy of stream base classes is simplified in MicroPython, as described in this section.

-(Abstract) base stream classes, which serve as a foundation for behavior of all the concrete classes, adhere to few dichotomies (pair-wise classifications) in CPython.
+(Abstract) base stream classes, which serve as a foundation for behaviour of all the concrete classes, adhere to few dichotomies (pair-wise classifications) in CPython.
 In MicroPython, they are somewhat simplified and made implicit to achieve higher efficiencies and save resources.

 An important dichotomy in CPython is unbuffered vs buffered streams.
 In MicroPython, all streams are currently unbuffered.
 This is because all modern OSes, and even many RTOSes and filesystem drivers already perform buffering on their side.
 Adding another layer of buffering is counter- productive (an issue known as “bufferbloat”) and takes precious memory.
 Note that there still cases where buffering may be useful, so we may introduce optional buffering support at a later time.

 But in CPython, another important dichotomy is tied with “bufferedness” - it’s whether a stream may incur short read/writes or not.
 A short read is when a user asks e.g. 10 bytes from a stream, but gets less, similarly for writes.
 In CPython, unbuffered streams are automatically short operation susceptible, while buffered are guarantee against them.
 The no short read/writes is an important trait, as it allows to develop more concise and efficient programs - something which is highly desirable for MicroPython.
 So, while MicroPython doesn’t support buffered streams, it still provides for no-short-operations streams.
-Whether there will be short operations or not depends on each particular class’ needs, but developers are strongly advised to favor no-short-operations behavior for the reasons stated above.
+Whether there will be short operations or not depends on each particular class’ needs, but developers are strongly advised to favour no-short-operations behaviour for the reasons stated above.
 For example, MicroPython sockets are guaranteed to avoid short read/writes.
 Actually, at this time, there is no example of a short-operations stream class in the core, and one would be a port-specific class, where such a need is governed by hardware peculiarities.

-The no-short-operations behavior gets tricky in case of non-blocking streams, blocking vs non-blocking behavior being another CPython dichotomy, fully supported by MicroPython.
+The no-short-operations behaviour gets tricky in case of non-blocking streams, blocking vs non-blocking behaviour being another CPython dichotomy, fully supported by MicroPython.
 Non-blocking streams never wait for data either to arrive or be written - they read/write whatever possible, or signal lack of data (or ability to write data).
 Clearly, this conflicts with “no-short-operations” policy, and indeed, a case of non-blocking buffered (and this no-short-ops) streams is convoluted in CPython - in some places, such combination is prohibited, in some it’s undefined or just not documented, in some cases it raises verbose exceptions.
 The matter is much simpler in MicroPython: non-blocking stream are important for efficient asynchronous operations, so this property prevails on the “no-short-ops” one.
 So, while blocking streams will avoid short reads/writes whenever possible (the only case to get a short read is if end of file is reached, or in case of error (but errors don’t return short data, but raise exceptions)), non-blocking streams may produce short data to avoid blocking the operation.

 The final dichotomy is binary vs text streams.
 MicroPython of course supports these, but while in CPython text streams are inherently buffered, they aren’t in MicroPython.
 (Indeed, that’s one of the cases for which we may introduce buffering support.)